csdarlene/MusicApp_ICAI/src/info.md

 its responses.

-2. Integrate the REST API with your front-end: If your REST API is going to be used by a web application or mobile app, you'll need to integrate it with your front-end code.
+2. Integrate the REST API with your front-end: If your REST API is going to be used by a web application or mobile ICAI.app, you'll need to integrate it with your front-end code.
 This might involve making AJAX calls from your JavaScript code or using a library such as Retrofit for Android development.

 3. Secure the REST API: If you're building a public-facing REST API, you'll need to take steps to secure